StellarSand/IYPS/README.md

    ```
    Get-FileHash -Algorithm SHA256 -Path "IYPS_v1.5.0.apk"
    ```
-4. Match the computed hash value with the one provided in the `.sha256` file on GitHub.
+4. The computed hash value should be exactly the same as the one provided in the `.sha256` file on GitHub.
 </details>

 <details>